jasonacox/JojoLLM/README.md

 - The training script provides robust checkpoint handling:
   - You can continue training from any checkpoint with the `--checkpoint` option
   - The script will detect if a checkpoint has already been trained beyond your requested iterations
-  - You can reset the iteration counter with `--reset_iter` to start counting from zero
+  - You can reset the epoch counter with `--reset_epoch` to start counting from zero
   - You can specify custom output paths with `--output_checkpoint`
   - The script uses safe file operations to prevent checkpoint corruption
 - All dependencies are listed in `requirements.txt`.